-We regularly offer courses in five Slavic and Eurasian languages: Polish, Romanian, Russian, Turkish and Uzbek.
-Only Polish, Russian and Turkish satisfy Duke's foreign language requirement for graduation.
+We regularly offer courses in four Slavic and Eurasian languages: Polish, Romanian, Russian and Uzbek.
+Only Polish and Russian satisfy Duke's foreign language requirement for graduation.
 Courses taken abroad must be taken in a Duke-administered or Duke-approved program can also count towards this requirement.

 In addition, we partner with the UNC-Chapel Hill Department of Germanic & Slavic Languages & Literatures to offer Balto-Finnic, Bosnian/Croatian/Serbian, Czech, Georgian, Hungarian and Ukranian.
 These courses can be important enhancements to many fields of study, but are not offered on a regular enough basis to allow students to satisfy the foreign language requirement for graduation.
 Students can take courses at UNC-Chapel Hill through interinstitutional course registration.

 The foreign language requirement may be met in different ways, depending upon the level at which students begin the study of the language in question, but every graduate of Trinity College is expected to attain proficiency at least equivalent to that of the first intermediate course in that language.

 If you begin your language study at Duke at the intermediate level or above, you can fulfill the language requirement by completing a 100-level course coded FL.

 - If you place into the first semester of the intermediate level, you will take three courses in the same language;

 - If you place into the second semester of the intermediate level, you will take two courses in the same language;

 - If you place into the 100-level, you will take one course.